forseti-security/forseti-security/_docs/quickstarts/scanner/descriptions.md

 ## IAM policy scanner (organization resources)

-Cloud Identity and Access Management (Cloud IAM) policies directly grant access on Google Cloud Platform.
+Cloud IAM policies directly grant access on GCP.
 To ensure only authorized members and permissions are granted in Cloud IAM policies, IAM policy scanner supports the following:

  - Whitelist, blacklist, and required modes.
  - Define if the scope of the rule inherits from parents or just self.